alvinxhan/Phydelity/README.md

 # Phydelity

+_Inferring putative transmission clusters from phylogenetic trees_

 ## Overview

-Phydelity is a statistically-principled and phylogeny-informed tool capable of identifying putative transmission clusters in pathogen phylogenies without the introduction of arbitrary distance thresholds.
+Phydelity, a redesign of [PhyCLIP](http://github.com/alvinxhan/PhyCLIP), is a statistically-principled and phylogeny-informed tool capable of identifying putative transmission clusters in pathogen phylogenies without the introduction of arbitrary distance thresholds.

-Minimally, Phydelity only requires a phylogeny as input.
+Minimally, Phydelity only requires a phylogeny (in NEWICK format) as input.

 Phydelity infers the within-cluster divergence of putative transmission clusters by first determining the pairwise patristic distance distribution of closely-related tips.
 This distance distribution comprises of the pairwise distances of sequence _j_ and its closest _k_-neighbouring tips, where the closest _k_-neighbours includes sequence _j_.
 The user can **optionally** input the desired _k_ parameter **_OR_** allow Phydelity to **automatically scale _k_ to yield the supremum distribution with the lowest overall divergence**.